-- the state of mind of the person refusing to participate in testing and his or her motives for refusal; and
+- The state of mind of the person refusing to participate in testing and his or her motives for refusal.

-- paternity itself.
-That is, given that a test is capable of finalising the issue of paternity beyond a reasonable doubt, refusal to comply invites the inference to be drawn that the refusing party is likely to be the parent of the child.
+- The paternity itself.
+That is, given that a test is capable of finalising the issue of paternity beyond a reasonable doubt.
+Refusal to comply invites the inference to be drawn that the refusing party is likely to be the parent of the child.